Lower Your Bill: Learn to Negotiate with Dish, DIRECTV, AT&T, Verizon, and Xfinity (and Save Hundreds)

 What would you say if I told you that you could call Verizon Wireless, Dish Network, and AT&T today and save $708 per year by negotiating a lower bill?

 In recent months, I have done exactly that and it took me about 2 hours. $354 per hour ain’t too shabby, right?
 So I figured it was time to document how I did it, so you too can make it happen.
-I also included tips to negotiate a lower bill with DIRECTV and Comcast.
+I also included tips to negotiate a lower bill with DIRECTV and Xfinity.
 Hope this article helps you save some serious cash.

 Learn How to Negotiate Lower Bills